melaniebrgr/learning-computer-science/09-science/01-antibodies.md

 Pepsin digestion → 1 F(ab')₂ fragment (two arms still connected) + degraded Fc

 - **mAb (monoclonal antibody)**: A mAb is a monoclonal antibody, a population of identical antibodies that all come from one B‑cell clone and all recognize the same epitope on a single target antigen
-- **Fab (fragment antigen-binding)**: When antibodies are cleaved by papain, you get two identical Fab fragments that contain one complete antigen-binding site.
+- **Fab (fragment antigen-binding)**: Fab stands for "Fragment Antigen-Binding".
+When antibodies are cleaved by papain, you get two identical Fab fragments that contain one complete antigen-binding site.
 Fab fragments are the "arms" of an antibody that bind specifically to antigens (epitopes).
 Each arm contains one part of light chain and one part of a heavy chain (VH-CH1-CL-VL).
 - **Fab'**: A Fab fragment that includes a portion of the hinge region.
 The F(ab')2 fragment can be split into two Fab' fragments by mild reduction.
 - **F(ab')₂**: Two Fab regions joined by a hinge; can be monospecific or bispecific.
 When antibodies are cleaved by pepsin, the cleavage occurs beneath the hinge region producing two halves, one containing variable arms and the other the crystallizable constant region (**pFc'**).
 - **Fc (fragment crystallizable)**: When antibodies are cleaved by papain, you get one relatively stable and uniform fragment that can be crystallized.
 This fragment doesn't bind antigen but interacts with immune cells and is also refered to as the tail.